smelnicki/pocket-farts.com/README.md

 Got an idea?
 Comment?
 Concern?

-Take a gander at [CONTRIBUTING.md](https://raw.githubusercontent.com/smelnicki/pocket-farts.com/master/CONTRIBUTING.md) and feel free to submit an issue.
+Feel free to submit an issue or a pull request.

 ### License